h3ides/0202/README.md

     </div>

     <div class="about-us__content" data-aos="fade-left">
-      <p class="sushi__subtitle">About Us / 私たちに関しては</p>
+      <p class="sushi__subtitle">About Us </p>
       <h3 class="sushi__title">
-        Our mission is to bring true Japanese flavours to you.
+        Our mission is to bring sweet flavours to you.
       </h3>
       <p class="sushi__description">
-        We will continue to provide the experience of Omotenashi, the Japanese mindset of hospitality, with our shopping and dining for our customers.
+        We will continue to provide the experience , the freshness mindset of hospitality, with our shopping and dining for our customers.
       </p>